Find the latest data and statistics on global displacement.

 Central African Republic

-The number of refugees and asylum-seekers from the North of Central America (NCA) has soared in the last five years.
-Worsening crime and violence fuelled by drug cartels and gangs account for much of the increase, along with fragile institutions and increasing inequalities.
-In Nicaragua, political persecution and human rights violations have been driving large-scale displacement as well.
+In the past five years, the crisis in the North of Central America (NCA) has worsened.
+The number of refugees and asylum-seekers has soared due to crime and violence fuelled by drug cartels, gangs, fragile institutions and increasing inequality.
+Human rights violations and political persecution in Nicaragua has also been driving large-scale displacement as well.
 As of June 2020, there were around 470,000 refugees and asylum-seekers from the North of Central America worldwide, with over 97,000 refugees and asylum-seekers in Mexico.
 In Honduras and El Salvador, there are over 318,000 internally displaced persons, and over 102,000 Nicaraguans have sought international protection around the world.

-Millions of Iraqis have been forced to abandon their homes after decades of conflict and violence.
-Mass executions, systematic rape and horrendous acts of violence are widespread, and human rights and rule of law are under constant attack.
+Acts of violence, mass executions and sexual assault are widespread in Iraq, forcing millions of Iraqis to abandon their homes.
+After decades of conflict and violence, human rights and rule of law are under attack.
 By the end of 2019, there were a total of 1.4 million internally displaced persons, 4.6 million returnees since 2014, 286,900 refugees and asylum-seekers, and 47,300 stateless persons.

-In 2019, an estimated 1.1 million people required humanitarian assistance in Libya, including some 355,700 internally displaced persons and 447,400 who have returned home.
-Hundreds of thousands of people across the country are suffering.
-They are living in unsafe conditions with little or no access to health care, essential medicines, food, safe drinking water, shelter or education.
-Libya also hosts 43,113 refugees and asylum-seekers who are registered with UNHCR.
-Refugees are travelling alongside migrants through dangerous routes towards Europe.
-Up to 90 per cent of people crossing the Mediterranean Sea to Europe depart from Libya.
+More than 1.1 million people required humanitarian assistance in Libya in 2019.
+This includes around 355,700 internally displaced persons.
+In Libya, unsafe conditions and reduced access to health care, food, water, shelter or education has left hundreds of thousands suffering.
+Libya hosts over 43,000 refugees and asylum seekers who are registered with UNHCR, many of whom are travelling through dangerous routes trying to reach Europe.
+Almost 90 percent of those crossing the Mediterranean Sea to Europe are leaving from Libya.

-Rohingya refugees fled violence in Myanmar at a staggering rate in 2017 – and the numbers keep growing.
-At the peak of the crisis, thousands were crossing into Bangladesh daily.
-Most walked for days through jungles and mountains, or braved dangerous sea voyages across the Bay of Bengal.
-They arrived exhausted, hungry and sick – in need of international protection and humanitarian assistance.
-As of July 2019, over 742,000 refugees had fled to Bangladesh since 2017.
+In 2017, Rohingya refugees fled Myanmar at an incredible rate, and the numbers only continue to grow.
+At the peak of the crisis, thousands crossed into Bangladesh daily, many walking for days through jungles and mountains.
+They arrived hungry and sick and in need of protection and assistance.
+As of summer 2019, over 740,000 refugees fled to Bangladesh.

-Since December 2013, brutal conflict in South Sudan has claimed thousands of lives and driven nearly 4 million people from their homes.
-While many remain displaced inside the country, more than 2 million have fled to neighbouring countries in a desperate bid to reach safety.
-There are over 2.3 million refugees and asylum-seekers from South Sudan in the region.
+Since the winter of 2013, conflict in South Sudan has driven nearly four million people from their homes.
+While some remain in the country, more than two million have fled to bordering countries desperate to reach safety.
+There are over two million refugees and asylum seekers from South Sudan in the general region.

-Millions of Syrians have escaped across borders, fleeing the bombs and bullets that have devastated their homes.
-Millions more are displaced inside Syria and, as war continues, hope is fading fast.
-More than 13.4 million people have fled the country since 2011.
-That’s more than half of the Syrian population.
-The vast majority of Syrian refugees in neighbouring countries such as Turkey, Lebanon and Jordan live in urban areas.
-In Lebanon, life is a daily struggle for more than a million Syrian refugees, who have little or no financial resources.
-Around 70 per cent live below the poverty line.
-In Jordan, over 660,000 men, women and children are currently trapped in exile, and it is estimated that 93 per cent of refugees live below the poverty line.
+Syria continues to be one of the biggest displacement crises of our time.
+Millions of Syrians have fled across borders and millions more are displaced inside the country as the war continues.
+More than 13 million people have fled Syria since 2011 – more than half of the Syrian population.
+Many Syrian refugees reside in neighbouring countries such as Turkey, Jordan and Lebanon.
+In Lebanon, more than a million Syrian refugees struggle with little to no resources – around 70 percent live below the poverty line.
+In Jordan, over 650,000 people are trapped with an estimated 93 per cent of refugees living below the poverty line.
+Between November 4, 2015, and April 30, 2019, 63,938 Syrian refugees were admitted to Canada, according to Immigration, Refugees and Citizenship Canada.

 Our fifth annual report on education, ‘Coming Together for Refugee Education’, was released in September 2020.
 The 2019 data in the report is based on reporting from twelve countries hosting more than half of the world’s refugee children.